-Living with eczema can make life miserable for you and your kid.
-From red, irritated skin to nonstop itching, helping your child deal with eczema is no easy feat.
+Living with eczema, and the red, irritated skin that causes constant itching, can make life miserable for you and your kid.
 “It’s not just a skin rash.
-It can have serious effects on your child’s health and quality of life,” says A. Yasmine Kirkorian, MD, pediatric dermatologist at Children’s National Health System and assistant professor of dermatology and pediatrics at George Washington University School of Medicine and Health Sciences.
+It can have serious effects on your child’s health and quality of life,” says A. Yasmine Kirkorian, MD, interim Chief of Dermatology, Children’s National Health System, and Associate Professor of Dermatology and Pediatrics at George Washington University School of Medicine and Health Sciences.
 “Eczema can interfere with your child’s ability to sleep and concentrate in school, and may lead to frequent skin infections.”

 Eczema affects about 11 percent of kids in the US, but the cause isn’t clear.
-“We do know there’s a genetic predisposition,” says Marc Glashofer, MD, a dermatologist at The Dermatology Group in West Orange.
+“We do know there’s a genetic predisposition,” says Marc Glashofer, MD, a dermatologist at The Derm Group in West Orange.
 “Kids who have parents with a history of eczema or asthma are more likely to develop it.”
 Research shows that the immune system may also play a role.
 Irritants in the environment can aggravate your child’s immune system, triggering a rash.
+Fortunately, there’s plenty you can do to help your child feel better, including a new medication.

 WHAT ARE THE SYMPTOMS?